CCrocilla/parkland/README.md

 - ### *__Structure__*:
 #### The website has been structured in an easy and user-friendly way with 6 main pages.
 Non-authenticated and authenticated customers are provided with two different page views.
 The Non-authenticated can visualise and access only the Home Page, Contact Us, Sign-In and Sign-Up pages, while the authenticated customers are also able to access the Booking and the Dashboard pages.

-The project has been realize creating a single app for each Page:
+#### The project has been realize creating a single app for each Page:
-- Car Park App is the main app where the modals are stored.
+- Car Park is the main app storing the modals.
 - Contact App contains the views, urls and forms file for the Contact Us Page
 - Booking App containd the views, urls and forms files for the Booking Page.
-- Dashboard App include the views, urls and forms for all the Dashboard Sections (My Parkland, My Profile, My Booking and My Feedback)
+- Dashboard App includes the views, urls and forms for all the Dashboard Sections (My Parkland, My Profile, My Booking and My Feedback)

 #### The Structure of the website and the components used are listed below: